gumaerc-testorg/21w.730-4-spring-2001/content/pages/syllabus.md

 ### Writing Center

 The Writing and Communication Center, also offers consultations on student writing.
 You may visit the Writing Center at any point in the writing process: prewriting, drafting or revising a piece of writing.
 In addition, The Writing and Communication Center offers advice on preparing oral presentations.
 It's best to schedule an appointment by calling the Center.
-For further information, consult [MIT's Writing and Communication Center](http://web.mit.edu/writing/Center).
+For further information, consult {{% resource_link "81da5f52-2831-40c4-b996-9dcb5865ae51" "MIT's Writing and Communication Center" %}}.

 ### Writing Portfolio